Trigger Warning: death, euthanasia, assisted suicide, terminal illness.

 However, what if you do have a terminal disease?
 What if you know that your final days will be miserable, painful, and slow?
 In this situation, many people reach a certain point where they wish to die peacefully before it gets any worse.
 I have personally known a few people who expressed this wish before they passed, and nothing can prepare you for witnessing the brutality as they are forced to carry on.
 Modern medicine can also preserve life long past the point when someone would have died of their illness, drawing out the process even further.
-As a consequence of this lack of autonomy, I am fully committed to the stance that consented euthanasia for the terminally-ill should be legal (note: suicide attempts due to mental illness are a different matter, and in these cases, life should be preserved wherever possible).
+As a consequence of this lack of autonomy I am fully committed to the stance that consented euthanasia for the terminally-ill should be legal, albeit with the caveat that the subject is given some kind of counselling first to ensure that it is the right decision for them.

 The vital word in my stance on euthanasia is consented.
 By this I mean that physical proof of this wish should be obtained from the terminally ill patient: not their family, friends, lawyer, or doctor.